StockNews.com Begins Coverage on Chicago Rivet & Machine (NYSEAMERICAN:CVR)

-StockNews.com started coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research report report published on Sunday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research note issued on Saturday.
+The firm set a “sell” rating on the stock.

-Separately, TheStreet lowered shares of Chicago Rivet & Machine from a b- rating to a c+ rating in a research note on Tuesday, June 6th.
+Separately, TheStreet cut Chicago Rivet & Machine from a “b-” rating to a “c+” rating in a research note on Tuesday, June 6th.

-Several large investors have recently added to or reduced their stakes in the stock.
-Dimensional Fund Advisors LP increased its stake in Chicago Rivet & Machine by 0.8% in the 3rd quarter.
-Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock valued at $1,771,000 after buying an additional 576 shares during the period.
-Renaissance Technologies LLC increased its stake in Chicago Rivet & Machine by 1.0% in the 2nd quarter.
-Renaissance Technologies LLC now owns 49,210 shares of the company’s stock valued at $1,402,000 after buying an additional 500 shares during the period.
-Vanguard Group Inc. increased its stake in Chicago Rivet & Machine by 91.7% in the 1st quarter.
-Vanguard Group Inc. now owns 28,479 shares of the company’s stock valued at $746,000 after buying an additional 13,626 shares during the period.
-Morgan Stanley increased its stake in Chicago Rivet & Machine by 8.6% in the 4th quarter.
-Morgan Stanley now owns 12,696 shares of the company’s stock valued at $363,000 after buying an additional 1,005 shares during the period.
-Finally, Cannell Capital LLC increased its stake in Chicago Rivet & Machine by 16.2% in the 4th quarter.
-Cannell Capital LLC now owns 11,486 shares of the company’s stock valued at $329,000 after buying an additional 1,600 shares during the period.
-Institutional investors and hedge funds own 22.36% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Captrust Financial Advisors purchased a new stake in Chicago Rivet & Machine in the second quarter worth $41,000.
+Advisor Group Holdings Inc. purchased a new stake in shares of Chicago Rivet & Machine in the fourth quarter worth $43,000.
+Cannell Capital LLC grew its stake in shares of Chicago Rivet & Machine by 16.2% in the fourth quarter.
+Cannell Capital LLC now owns 11,486 shares of the company’s stock worth $329,000 after acquiring an additional 1,600 shares during the last quarter.
+Morgan Stanley grew its stake in shares of Chicago Rivet & Machine by 8.6% in the fourth quarter.
+Morgan Stanley now owns 12,696 shares of the company’s stock worth $363,000 after acquiring an additional 1,005 shares during the last quarter.
+Finally, Vanguard Group Inc. grew its stake in shares of Chicago Rivet & Machine by 91.7% in the first quarter.
+Vanguard Group Inc. now owns 28,479 shares of the company’s stock worth $746,000 after acquiring an additional 13,626 shares during the last quarter.
+22.36% of the stock is owned by hedge funds and other institutional investors.

 Chicago Rivet & Machine Company Profile